The Secure Enclave of the Soul — Closing Note

 The private key of the soul was never separate from the Divine ground from which all reality shines.

-Then privacy attains its highest meaning: not the concealment of information, but the sanctity of that inmost union where the soul rests in God.
+not concealment of information, but the sanctity of that inmost union where the soul rests in God.

 This is the real security of the inner life.